oakes/Nightcode/README.md

 ## Introduction

 Nightcode is a simple IDE for Clojure and ClojureScript.
 Do `boot run` for development and `boot build` to make a jar file.
+To build, JDK 8 is required.
+On Linux, you'll also need to install the `openjfx` package.

 ## Licensing